Shop Vintage Patchwork Rugs of Dallas

-Vintage Oriental patchwork rugs present attractively mismatched design patterns attributed to the various rug remnants used to make them.
-The creativeness and skill used by patchwork rug makers infuse these rugs with a powerful sense of depth, warmth and versatility capable of enriching any type of décor.
+Modern patchwork rugs present attractively mismatched design patterns attributed to the vintage flatweave and antique rug remnants used to make them.
+The creativeness and skill used by patchwork rug makers infuse these rugs with a powerful sense of depth, warmth and versatility capable of enriching any type of decor.
 Favored by interior designers and loved by rug enthusiasts, vintage patchwork rugs have an enduring appeal that continues unabated regardless of existing trends in the world of modern and antique rugs.

 Vintage patchwork rugs incorporating Turkish carpet pieces have several common features, including spectacular medallions, stunning plant and animal motifs as well as beautifully depicted arabesques.
 Following the establishment of Islam, Turkish rug weavers began integrating prayer designs and motifs such as decorative pillars, mihrabs and other, Islamic-oriented subjects.
 Considered the classical eras of Turkish rug weaving, the 16th and 17th centuries saw the replacement of ornate floral compositions with the bright, geometric images indicative of Seljuk carpets.

-Browse our vintage patchwork rug collection online to see some remarkable examples of patchwork rugs at their finest.
-If you have any questions, please call Esmaili Rugs & Antiques today at (214) 651-7847.
+Browse our Patchwork Rug Collection online to see some remarkable examples of hand-knotted rugs and flatweave kilims at their finest.
+If you have any questions, please call Esmaili Rugs & Antiques today at (214) 651-7847